andrico1234/graphcms-post-finisher/README.md

 </FilterConsumer>
 ```

 99% of the work of the tutorial is done, but I don't want to spoil the rest for you.
-All you need to do now is implement the conditional logic that checks to see if `value` is set to `past` or `future`.
+All you need to do is implement the conditional logic that checks to see if `value` is set to `past` or `future`.
 If it is set to `past`, then only render the components whose `eventTimeDifferenceFromPresent` is less than 0.
 Do the opposite if the value is set to `future`.

 ## Conclusion